 Since the Second World War, the rapid advancement of the technology of both photographic creation and presentation has changed the role photography plays in society.
 Before 1890 and the invention of the half-tone screen, to look at a photographic image meant to look at a photographic print from a negative.
 Between WWI and WWII, the photography largely influenced culture printed in ink through magazines and newspapers.
 In our current age, it is possible to create a digital image and disseminate it to millions of viewers within moments.
 This course will focus on the individuals who work with contemporary photography, the influences that affect their work, and the effect their photographs have on culture.
 Through readings, lectures, discussion, slide presentations, and assignments, the class will explore contemporary theoretical and critical concepts.
 For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisite: Grade of C or above in PHO 105.
-3 credits (Fall)
+3 credits